 If you are planning on formula feeding, then make sure you have some ready to go, even if you are not planning to formula feed having some easily accessible is a good idea.
 I had trouble breastfeeding my first in the beginning and needed to rely on formula until I got the hang of it.
 With bottles, you might want to have a few different ones handy to see which one works best for your little babe and once you figure it out then you can get more.
 Better yet borrow from someone before you invest!

-Sippy cups get their own heading because there are so many out there and you may need to try a few to find which ones works for your baby.
-Top priority is leakproof, can my child hold it on their own, is it BPA free and durable.
-Also, how much will I care if I lose it because guarantee that will happen!
+Sippy cups get their own heading because there are so many out there and you may need to try a few to find which ones work for your baby.
+Top priorities are is it leakproof?
+Can my child hold it on their own?
+Is it BPA free and durable?
+Also, how much will I care if I lose it because I guarantee it will happen!
 Your baby will start using sippy cups around 6-9 months old.
 I really liked the Think Baby bottles which I got second hand!

 For me this was a big must!
 We hired a company to install gates and drawer locks.
 You can absolutely do it yourself, but I didn’t want to mess with safety around stairs.
 You can read here for some baby proofing tips